rajanmandanka07/Banking-System/README.md

 ## Usage

+- **Account Creation**:
-- **Account Creation**: Start by creating an account with your phone number, email, and address.
+   - Start by creating an account with your phone number, email, and address.

+- **Login**:
-- **Login**: Use your email and password to log in.
+   - Use your email and password to log in to the system.

+- **Deposit/Withdraw Funds**:
-- **Deposit/Withdraw Funds**: Perform transactions on your account.
+   - Perform transactions on your account by depositing or withdrawing money.

+- **Fund Transfer**:
-- **Fund Transfer**: Transfer money between accounts using the source account's PIN.
+   - Transfer money between accounts using the source account's PIN for secure transactions.

-- **View Transaction History**: Check past transactions for your account.
+- **View Transaction History**:
+   - Check past transactions for your account to keep track of your financial activities.

+- **View Account Details**:
+   - Access detailed information about your account, including balance, account type, and creation date.

+- **Delete Account**:
+   - If necessary, delete your account securely from the system.

+- **View All Accounts**:
+   - View all the accounts associated with your user profile.

+- **Download Transaction History**:
+   - Download a report of your transaction history for record-keeping or audit purposes.

+- **Exit Application**:
+   - Safely exit the application when you're done by selecting the exit option from the main menu.

 ## Contributing